 Health and dental insurance fees are charged annually and are assessed as part of fall semester fees.
 These fees are charged to full-time students only.
-Students dropping to part-time status before the opt-out date will receive a refund of health and dental fees.
+Students dropping to part-time status before the optout date will receive a refund of health and dental fees.
 The rates are determined by the insurer.
+Students starting their program in the winter term or spring/summer sessions will be assessed this fee on a pro-rated basis.
+Visit www.your-sa.ca for more information on health and dental insurance.

 International students are required to pay the University Health Insurance Plan (UHIP) fees in addition to regular health and dental insurance fees.
 The rates are determined by the insurer.
+Students starting their program in the winter term or spring/summer sessions will be assessed this fee on a pro-rated basis.
+Additional information on UHIP is available from UOIT International.